student on campus with laptop sitting on wall bench

 Federal loans will be released once a student reaches half time enrollment (6 credits for undergraduate students).
 Most loans will not disburse until the 15-week session as that is when most students will reach half time enrollment.

-If you would like to borrow a private loan, please visit financialaid.unl.edu/loan-aid for more information.
+If you would like to borrow a private loan, visit the Office of Scholarships and Financial Aid for more information.

 Note: Consideration of additional loan options or reoffering previously declined loans will not occur automatically.
 Please contact Husker Hub if you would like to request a review of additional loan eligibility or if you believe your total costs for the year will be higher than the average student due to your enrollment in pre-session.